Here are some tips on reducing the number of notification emails you're receiving from Winmore.

 You may not need to use email notifications at all!
 Winmore is designed with a built-in notification system which helps you reduce your reliance on email altogether.
 Try turning all notifications off for a day or two.
 To check activity in your organization, just log in to Winmore to check your unread conversation and recommended records.
 We think you’ll find that this is a better way to communicate with your team on your own time and at your own pace, without the constant distraction of and overwhelming email inbox.

 There are several events which can send you notifications via email, and many of these can occur at or near the same time.
 If you’re getting multiple emails for one event, try turning off one or more notification conditions which may be redundant for your use case.
 For example, if a workflow is automatically launched when you’re the owner of the record, these two conditions would send you two emails.
 Turn one of them off, and you’ll still get one email when the event occurs.

 Ask about Automation

 If your organization has set up Automation on some records, you may be sent emails when conditions are met.
 Often these are sent to security groups that you are a member of, but don’t necessarily need the attention of the whole group for each event.
-Contact your administrator to ask about emails that are set up with record Automation and if you can potentially be removed from those groups or automated emails.
+Contact your administrator to ask about emails that are set up with record Automation and if there are other options, such as having the automation post to a conversation.
 It might help to add further conditions to the Automation which restrict the notified email recipients.

 Sort your email inbox

-Finally, a good solution may be to simply route the incoming emails to a dedicated folder in your email client.
-In GMail, you can create rules to route to folders.
+Finally, a simple solution may be to route the incoming emails to a dedicated folder in your email client.
+In Gmail, you can create rules to route to folders.
 In MS Outlook, you can also send incoming mail to folders.
-With this set up, you can stay notified of all new activity in Lanetix, but don’t need to read all incoming messages.
-When there’s something new in the folder, just mark all messages as read, then log in to Lanetix to see what’s new.
+With this set up, you can stay notified of all new activity in Winmore, but don’t need to read all incoming messages.
+When there’s something new in the folder, just mark all messages as read, then log in to Winmore to see what’s new.
 Your local IT administrator should be able to help you set up this option if needed.